MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-spark-getting-started.md

 ### Copying a Data File into the Hadoop Distributed File System

 For our first explorations, we will work with one of RevoScaleR’s built-in data sets, *AirlineDemoSmall.csv*.
-This is part of the standard Microsoft R Services distribution.
+This is part of the standard Microsoft R Server distribution.
 You can verify that it is on your local system as follows:

 	file.exists(system.file("SampleData/AirlineDemoSmall.csv",
 	    package="RevoScaleR"))